doctea/Compulidian/README.md

+WIP version exploring use of WebUSB to control parameters -- is extremely buggy to the point of being unusable!

 # Compulidian

 Made a start porting my euclidean rhythm generator + modulation libraries to a (Music Thing Workshop Computer)[https://github.com/tomWhitwell/Workshop_Computer] card.